 Angela has broad research interests in the areas of law and economics, particularly in transnational legal issues bearing on businesses.
 Her research has appeared in leading international law reviews such as Harvard International Law Journal, Yale International Law Journal, Stanford International Law Journal, as well as top peer-reviewed journals from other disciplines such as Management Science and China Quarterly.

 Angela is a four-time recipient of the Concurrence Antitrust Writing Award, which selects the best articles published globally in the field of antitrust law each year.
 She received a British Academy/Leverhulme Small Research Grant (£10,000) in 2014 and two Hong Kong GRF grants, one (HK$637,440) in 2018 and the other (HK$ 656,825) in 2021.
+Angela is a twice recipient of the faculty research output prize and received the Outstanding Young Researcher Award from the University of Hong Kong in 2023.

 Angela is a highly sought-after commentator on Chinese regulatory issues.
 She often speaks at prestigious antitrust conferences in the United States, Europe, and Asia.
 She is also frequently interviewed by major international media outlets and regularly contributes commentaries to the popular press.